TQP1234/lane_detection/README.md

 ## 5) Conclusion

-From the test video, it could be seen that the lane detection accuracy is not the best.
-There are certain frames that show the lines being off.
-And this approach only allows for straight line detection.
+From the test video, it could be seen that the lane detection accuracy is pretty decent.
+However, this approach only allows for straight line detection.
 And if we are on a curved road, it's probably not going to work.
 For increased accuracy, a more modern approach such as a deep neural network could be used for lane detection.

 Additionally, trucks are not being detected very accurately as well.
-To improve the model accuracy, we could finetune the model by adding more trucks to the dataset.
+To improve the model accuracy, we could finetune the model by adding more trucks to the training data.

-For traditional approach, it still can be used in certain cases such as in a fixed location where the environment is non-changing.
+As for the traditional approach, it can still be used in certain cases such as in a fixed location where the environment is non-changing.